gludescher/qulture_challenge/README.md

 ### Test Mode

-The Test Mode is the only mode that enables the test endpoints, avoiding messing with the production database.
+The Test Mode is the only mode that enables the test endpoints to avoid messing with the production database.

 To execute the automated tests, it is necessary to run the script with pytest, as following: